vexx32/PSKoans/README.md

 3. Check `Get-ExecutionPolicy`: if it says 'Restricted' or 'Undefined', you need to also run `Set-ExecutionPolicy RemoteSigned` in order to allow the scripts to run.
 4. Before working with the module, run `rake` once to initialise everything, and then run `rake -Meditate` to open the Koans folder for you to begin your journey.

-## Can I Help Out / Contribute

-Of course you can!
+## Contributing

 We have a great many topics to cover, including the near-infinite slew of PowerShell cmdlets that _all_ deserve koan coverage.

+Naturally, we're happy to accept any and _all_ help that comes our way!

 There are two main ways you can contribute: